The Heroic Slave: The Heroic Slave and the American Revolutionary Tradition Symposium

-In 2014, a two-day symposium called "Frederick Douglass's The Heroic Slave and the American Revolutionary Tradition" took place at Purdue University in Indiana where many historians and literary critics gathered to discuss their thoughts on Douglass's fictitious slave narrative, The Heroic Slave.
+In 2014, a two-day symposium called "Frederick Douglass's The Heroic Slave and the American Revolutionary Tradition" took place at Purdue University in Indiana where many historians and literary critics gathered to disstnaley harroldcuss their thoughts on Douglass's fictitious slave narrative, The Heroic Slave.
 Ideas surrounding African American fiction, the abolitionist movement, interracial relationships, and the historical and political context of slavery were debated.
 These topics were split into five sections of the eventual volume of articles that was published after the symposium, titled The Critical and Cultural Edition of The Heroic Slave.

 Contributions were given by many scholars, five of which were included in the published volume.
 The first was Stanley Harrold, a historian at South Carolina State University, who detailed the romanticism surrounding Douglass's version of Madison Washington's self-led slave revolt.
-The second article titled "Insurrection as Righteous Rebellion in The Heroic Slave and Beyond" by L. Diane Barnes of Youngstown State University differentiates between natural "law" and natural "rights" in the context of slave ideology.
+The second article titled "Insurrection as Righteous Rebellion in The Heroic Slave and Beyond" by Linda Diane Barnes of Youngstown State University differentiates between natural "law" and natural "rights" in the context of slave ideology.
 The next part of the volume by professor, John R. McKivigan, and librarian, Rebecca A. Pattillo of the Douglass Papers Project explains Douglass's international impact with this piece and the support he garnered through "transnational coalitions".
 These efforts helped raise awareness on antislavery principles and celebrated the abolitionist movement.
 Jane E. Schultz of Purdue University provided the fourth part of this volume through her piece "Gimme Shelter" which highlighted the constant mobility, and as a result, lack of refuge that every slave was plagued with.
-Last, but not least, is the analysis given by the symposium's keynote speaker, Robert Levine from University of Maryland, who talked about The Heroic Slave in comparison to other pieces like Uncle Tom's Cabin and Autographs for Freedom.
-Levine says what makes Douglass's piece stand out is his incorporation of "heroic insurgency" and its inclusion in the Norton Anthology of American Literature built a more modern viewpoint outside of the typical anti-slavery principles.
+Last, but not least, is the analysis given by the symposium's keynote speaker, Robert Levine from University of Maryland, who compared The Heroic Slave with other pieces like Uncle Tom's Cabin and Autographs for Freedom.
+Levine says that Douglass's story stands out for his incorporation of "heroic insurgency", and he notes its inclusion in the Norton Anthology of American Literature.
 For a more detailed overview on the themes discussed during the symposium, reference the "Themes" section below.